 Mark played solo trumpet with Wycliffe Gordon, Victor Goines, Gordon Webster, and Steven Mitchell at (legendary Savoy Ballroom dancer) Frankie Manning’s 90th Birthday Party in New York City (2007).
 During the same year he performed on trumpet, euphonium, and trombone with New Orleans’ heritage jazz band “The Loose Marbles” on tours throughout New York, Minnesota, Virginia, Maine, and Louisiana, including a performance at Preservation Hall, New Orleans, LA.
 At this point members of “The Loose Marbles” included: Michael Magro, Meschiya Lake, Ben Polcer, Kiowa Wells, Peter Ford, Patrick Harrison, Barnabas Drew, etc. Also during that year, Mark and a trio from the group was invited to perform for the retirement celebration of former Italian Ambassador, Alberto Galluccio, at the Italian Embassy in Washington, D.C.

-Currently Mark leads Les Sorciers Perdus, (“The Lost Wizards”), which is a pan-genre contemporary chamber ensemble that blends jazz, classical, world folk, rock, popular, experimental…(etc.) music, and which specializes in the live performance of Mark’s new silent film scores.
+Currently Mark leads Les Sorciers Perdus, (“The Lost Wizards”), which is a pan-genre contemporary chamber ensemble that blends jazz, classical, world folk, rock, popular, and experimental music, and which specializes in the live performance of Mark’s new silent film scores.
+Mark’s new score for F. W. Murnau’s 1927 silent drama, “Sunrise,” was premiered at the 20th Annual Maine International Film Festival at the Waterville Opera House in Maine in July 2017, performed by Les Sorciers Perdus.
 In March 2017 LSP released its debut album, “Alchemist’s Dream,” which was mastered by Bob Ludwig at Gateway Mastering.
 The album features original jazz compositions by Mark and the group’s guitarist, Don Pride, and is dedicated to the memory of LSP’s original bassist, the late Chris Sprague.
 The material from this album was recorded live and broadcast on Rich Tozier’s MPBN jazz show in December of 2016, and was performed at a Board Retreat for the Louis D. Brown Peace Institute at the Cobscook Community Learning Center (Trescott, ME) in July 2016.
 Core members of LSP also include Tyler Heydolph on bass and Peter McLaughlin on drums.
 Guest performers often join the group, including saxophonist Tracy McMullen, guitarist Ryan Blotnick, flautist Carl Dimow, pianist Peter Dugas, cellist Benjamin Noyes, poet Alan Brooks, and violinist Megumi Sasaki.